analyticsgym/analytics_fundamentals/README.md

 ### Analytics Skills Fundamentals
-A collection of work in-progress notes and recommended study resources.
+A collection of work in-progress notes and study resources.